rizac/eGSIM/README.md

 Start the program (see [Usage](Usage)) and then navigate in the browser to `[SITE_URL]/admin` (in development mode, `http://127.0.0.1:8000/admin/`)

-*Note: Theoretically, you can modify db data from the browser, but to make changes persistent after a database reset you should implement them in the management command `egsim_init` (see [Repopulate the DB](#Repopulate-the-DB))*
+*Note: Theoretically, you can modify db data from the browser, e.g., hide some model, regionalization or predefined flatfile.
+Persistent changes should be implemented in Python code and then run a [Complete DB reset](#Complete-DB-reset)*

 ## Create a custom management command